zype/zype.github.io/api_docs/redemption_codes.md

 video_id | The id of the video that the user will be entitled to upon redeeming the code.
 Required if the redemption code is for a video. | String playlist_id | The id of the playlist that the user will be entitled to upon redeeming the code.
 Required if the redemption code is for a playlist. | String plan_id | The id of the subscription plan that the user will be subscribed to upon redeeming the code.
-Required if the redemption code is for a subscription. | String
+Required if the redemption code is for a subscription. | String pass_plan_id | The id of the pass plan that the user will have access to upon redeeming the code.
+Required if the redemption code is for a pass plan. | String

 ### Example